OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 The block size (tile width and height) used for overviews (internal or external) can be specified by setting the GDAL_TIFF_OVR_BLOCKSIZE environment variable to a power-of-two value between 64 and 4096.
-The default value is 128.
+The default is 128, or starting with GDAL 3.1 to use the same block size as the full-resolution dataset if possible (i.e. block height and width are equal, a power-of-two, and between 64 and 4096).

 Overviews and nodata masks
 --------------------------